Facebook Twitter

 Hugues Borsarello plays a violin by V. Ruggieri c.1695 and a bow by Léonard Tourte c.1790.

-Hugues Borsarello is supported by Corelli-Savarez strings company.
+Hugues Borsarello is supported by Corelli-Savarez strings.